Worklytics/psoxy/docs/bulk-file-sanitization.md

 ## Sanitization Rules

-The 'bulk' mode of Psoxy supports column-oriented sanitization rules.
+The 'bulk' mode of Psoxy supports either column-oriented or record-oriented file formats.

+### Column-Oriented Formats (ColumnarRules)

+To cater to column-oriented file formats (Eg .csv, .tsv), Psoxy supports a `ColumnarRules` format for encoding your sanitization rules.
+This rules format provides simple/concise configuration for these cases, where more complex processing of repeated values / complex field types is required.

+If your use-case is record oriented (eg, `NDJSON`, etc), with nested or repeated fields, then you will likely need `RecordRules` as an alternative.

-### Pseudonymization
+#### Pseudonymization
 The core function of the Proxy is to pseudonymize PII in your data.
 To pseudonymize a column, add it to `columnsToPseudonymize`.